 Another of Kerrigan's broodmothers, in control of the Zerg on Char.
 Subduing her is Kerrigan's first task to take back the planet for the Swarm.
 When she rejoins, Kerrigan begins to groom her as a replacement leader for the Swarm if she should be incapacitate or killed somehow.

 Provides examples of:

 Bastard Understudy: An unusual example.
 While she intends to take over the Swarm if the occasion presents itself, her loyalty toward Kerrigan is genuine.
 She knows Kerrigan is a more fitting leader in the current situation, and wants to learn more from her as a pupil.
 Until then, she will keep serving loyally.

 Blood Knight: She's always eager to unleash the Swarm's wrath on their enemies.

 Character Development: Invoked in-universe, after her defeat Kerrigan asks if Zagara understands how Kerrigan defeated her, and Zagara's only answers are that she was faster or stronger.
 Kerrigan has Abathur evolve her and takes Zagara under her wing to instruct her, teaching her the finer aspects of being a shrewd and cunning leader now that she is capable of understanding such concepts.

-The Dragon: After rejoining the Swarm she serves as Kerrigan's right-hand, commanding the Brood when she cannot and being a close advisor.
+The Dragon: After rejoining the Swarm, she serves as Kerrigan's right-hand Zerg, commanding the Brood when she can't and being a close advisor.
 Kerrigan at one point tells her that if she dies, the Swarm will fall to Zagara's control.